Wentworth–Coolidge Mansion: History of the house and ownership

 Wentworth's waterside country seat seems to have been comfortable for residence by 1753, when in a petition to the legislature to purchase the in-town brick house, he explains that he has provided himself a house to move his furniture into so it would not be in the way of workmen who would remodel the brick house: "This being the most advantageous season to make Provisions for a Provincial House, I am hoping you will Embrace it, that neither myself or the Government may be put to any further inconvenience on that account.
 For this end, I have Provided a house to remove my furniture into, that the workmen may have no interruption from me if the Brick House should be thought most convenient."

 Wentworth gave up rental of the brick house in 1759, the presumed year of a permanent move to the Little Harbor mansion, whence he likely continued to sign charters creating new towns across New Hampshire and Vermont.
 The practice of making land grants continued, presumably from the new house, until the crown imposed a moratorium in 1764.

 Today, the house is approached via a roundabout land route, including through a stretch of forest, accentuating a sense of remoteness.
 However, this route was likely cleared farmland at the time.
 More significantly, the house is closer to Portsmouth via water than via the land route.
 Numerous in-town wharves and extant wharves at the Little Harbor mansion suggest a quick and easy water route.
 The main channel of the Piscataqua River, a tidal estuary, has notoriously fierce currents.
 Even a back-channel route passing behind the various islands that dot the southwest edges of the river have deceptively swift currents, including the small and seemingly still tidal harbor at which the house is situated, as illustrated in an announcement in the New Hampshire Gazette, May 12, 1758: "Last Tuesday a very likely young Negro Man, belonging to his Excellency our Governor, in wading into the Water, at Little Harbour, in order to bring a small Float ashore, was, by the strength of the Tide, carried off into deep Water, and so drowned."

 Wentworth continued to own the property until his death in 1766, when it passed to his second wife, Martha Hilton.
 She subsequently married a distant British relation of Benning's, Michael Wentworth.
 Because of the direct property transfer from Governor to widow by will, the contents of the house were not probated or inventoried at the time of his death.
-Michael outlived Martha, and became heir to the property.
 The house was inventoried upon Michael's death in 1795.
 The contents of the house were sold at auction in 1806, with publicity that listed some items in the mansion.
-Together, these documents provide a glimpse of the contents, that may have been an undifferentiated mix of Michael's furnishings and items surviving from the governor's era.
+Together, these documents provide a glimpse of the contents, that may have been an undifferentiated mix of Martha's furnishings and items surviving from the governor's era.